 CAR-T cell therapy is a novel immunotherapeutic approach to treat cancer.
 A chimeric antigen receptor is a synthetic antibody on the surface of T cells that enables T cells to recognize cancer cells.
-The most successful CAR-T cell therapy to date is targets CD19 (CAR-T19), which was first approved by the Food and Drug Administration in 2017 for the treatment of B-cell lymphoma and leukemia.
+The most successful CAR-T cell therapy to date targets CD19 (CAR-T19).
+This therapy was first approved by the Food and Drug Administration in 2017 for the treatment of B-cell lymphoma and leukemia.

 The process of making and administering CAR-T cells is complex, labor intensive and expensive.
 The first step occurs when T cells are isolated from a person with cancer by a process called apheresis.
 The T cells are then sent to a laboratory where they are stimulated and transduced with a viral vector to generate CAR-T cells.
 After the cells are generated, patients receive low-dose chemotherapy followed by infusion of these cells.
 CAR-T cell therapy results in unique and serious complications that require close medical attention and, in most cases, intensive care.
 These complications include the development of cytokine release syndrome and neurotoxicity.